IBM-Cloud/jpetstore-kubernetes/istio/README.md

 ## Clean up

-Uninstall using Helm:
+Uninstall istio using Helm:

 ```
 $ helm delete --purge istio
 ```

 If you installed Istio with `istio-demo.yaml`.
-Point to the folder where you have installed istio:
+Point to the folder where you have installed istio and run the below command:

 ```shell
 kubectl delete -f install/kubernetes/istio-demo.yaml